cloudflare/cloudflare-docs/products/workers/src/content/learning/using-services/index.md

 <Aside type="note">

 To enable a seamless transition to Services, all scripts have been automatically migrated to Services with one production environment.
-No action on the user's part is required.
+No action is needed from the user.

 </Aside>